Bastille Default Templates and Customization

 As you can see from the included default template examples, most configuration

-template and the other templates INCLUDE
+is done in the default/base template and the other templates INCLUDE that

 and (optionally) extend with additional changes.